BackTable / Urology / Article

 How to Flush a Foley Catheter

-Flushing a Foley catheter should be done within a sterile environment to minimize the risk of infection.
-Follow these steps to flush the catheter properly:
+Flushing a Foley catheter should be performed in a sterile or aseptic environment to minimize infection risk.
+Follow these steps for proper flushing technique:

 1. Prepare your supplies: Gather a sterile syringe (10-30 mL), an appropriate flushing solution (normal saline, sterile water, or acetic acid), and sterile gloves if necessary.